joshgerdes/jekyll-uno/_drafts/how-to-setup-fslogix-profiles-for-azure-virtual-desktop.md

 ### Configure Storage Account

  1. Once your storage account has been created, go to it.
- 2. Navigate down the left hand side Blade and select: **Networking**
+ 2. Navigate down the left-hand side Blade and select: **Networking**

-    Make sure: Selected networks is selected and the Private Endpoint connection is displaying.
+    Make sure: Selected networks are selected and the Private Endpoint connection is displaying.
  3. ![FSLogix - Azure Storage Account](/uploads/storageaccount_firewalls.png "FSLogix - Azure Storage Account")
  4. ![FSLogix - Azure Storage Account](/uploads/storageaccount_peapproved.png "FSLogix - Azure Storage Account")
- 5. Now its time to join the Storage account to Azure Active Directory Domain Services, on the left hand side Blade, click on **Configuration** _(under Settings)_
+ 5. Now its time to join the Storage account to Azure Active Directory Domain Services, on the left-hand side Blade, click on **Configuration** _(under Settings)_
  6. Navigate to: **Identity-based access for file shares**
  7. Select **Enabled**
  8. Click **Save**